Griswold Scout Reservation: Facilities

 Hidden Valley features sixteen established campsites of varying sizes.
 Campsites feature canvas walled tents which rest on raised, wooden platforms.
 Each campsite is equipped with a latrine, with two large shower houses spread among the camp.

 The Gilbert Dining Hall, which was built in 1997, serves Scouts three "family style" meals a day.
 It is capable of seating 620 people.
 Hidden Valley also features a campfire & ceremony amphitheater capable of seating 850 (completed in 2016), and Carter Lodge, which is used for training or meeting purposes, along with a leader's lounge.(A small fire happened in Carter Lodge in 2023 and repairs were being done during 2025.)
 A 24-hour health lodge, trading post, and recently renovated chapel are available for Scouts.
 The chapel is dedicated to Marc P. Decoteau who was killed in action in Afghanistan while serving in the army.
 He was an eagle scout in Troop 56.
 The majority of these facilities are available for both scout and non-scout groups throughout the calendar year when summer camp is not in session.

 Programs

 Hidden Valley is run as a traditional Scout camp with full dining facilities and a wide variety of program areas and activities.
 Over 60 merit badges are able to be earned by Scouts, along with various training opportunities for Scouters.
 Three hour-long merit-badge blocks take place after breakfast, with troops participating in various activities after lunch.
 After dinner, many program areas open for camp-wide activities, often going into the night.

 Programs include a high ropes courses as part of the COPE program, a 12-station archery range, a 16-station rifle/pistol range, an automated trap shooting range, two waterfronts (Chase, and Main) with swimming and boating of all kinds on Lake Eileen, and any of the various week-long high-adventure treks.

+An annual week-long National Youth Leadership Training course takes place at Hidden Valley.